zekaryas1/notes/src/pages/resume.md

 ### [Scandiweb ecommerce agency](https://scandiweb.com/)

 - From
-  - _Sep 2022 – Dec 2022 | Remote contractual in Latvia as Web developer_
+  - _Sep 2022 – Dec 2022 | Remote contractual | Latvia as Web developer_
+- Scandiweb, the world's leading eCommerce Agency with clients like Jaguar, New York Times, and Walmart.
+Working within a global service environment, collaborating with clients and developers worldwide.
-- Implemented UI designs for responsive and accessible websites,
+  - Developed responsive and accessible UI designs for websites.
-  - _Tech: REACT.js, node.js, and PHP_
-- Fixed usability issues on the e-commerce website
+  - Addressed usability concerns on an e-commerce platform, enhancing user experience.
-- Supported colleagues by providing documentation and notes
+  - Contributed to team productivity by generating comprehensive documentation and notes.
-- Extensive knowledge in using Bitbucket with Jira and working with an Agile team
+  - Proficiently utilized Bitbucket and Jira in Agile team settings.
+  - Technologies - React, TypeScript, PHP, Node.js, Tailwind, Docker, GraphQL, and Jira

 ### [Workfleek technologies](https://workfleektechnologies.com/)

 - From
-  - _Mar 2022 – Sep 2022 | Full-time Remotely in Kenya as Senior full stack developer_
+  - _Mar 2022 – Sep 2022 | Hybrid | Kenya as full stack developer_
+- WorkFleek, a pioneering startup in East Africa's technology solutions arena, renowned for its ISO certification and customer-focused Technology Solutions.
-- Maintained existing solutions by integrating new features and fixing issues
+  - Orchestrated seamless integration of new features and issue resolutions into existing solutions.
-  - _Tech: Nodejs, Express.js, MongoDB, GraphQL_
-- Introduced software deployment using docker and docker-compose which reduced deployment and new developer's enrollment time.
+  - Contributed to the implementation of Docker and docker-compose for streamlined software deployment, significantly reducing deployment time and new developer onboarding.
-  - _Tech: Docker_
-- Provided documented API for the front-end team to use, which helped us spend more time coding.
-  - _Tech: React, React Router, and Redux_
-- Successfully completed several small tasks with deadlines which let me adapt to working under a tight deadline and how to divide/prioritize tasks.
-  - _Tech: Python, Node.js_
+  - Enhanced team efficiency by delivering well-documented APIs for frontend utilization, enabling more productive coding efforts.
+  - Demonstrated adeptness in managing tight deadlines, successfully delivering multiple time-sensitive tasks while effectively prioritizing and dividing responsibilities.
+  - Technologies - Nodejs, MongoDB, Spring boot, Docker, Python, React.js, and Linode

 ### [EtechSc](https://etechsc.com/)

 - From
-  - _Mar 2021 – Apr 2022 | Full-time in Ethiopia as Lead frontend developer_
+  - _Mar 2021 – Apr 2022 | Full-time | Ethiopia as Lead frontend developer_
-- Led the front-end team in developing an internal developers tool
+- Guided and led the front-end team in the creation of an internal developers' tool, streamlining development processes and boosting productivity.
-  - Tech: React, Node.js, JavaScript, and React Query
-- Peer-reviewed code, maintained code quality, and set code standards.
+  - Conducted peer code reviews, ensuring codebase quality and enforcing coding standards.
-  - _Tech: Jira_
-- Integrated CI/CD, Which replaced manual process and increased delivery and Quality testing time.
+  - Implemented a CI/CD pipeline, automating the deployment process and significantly enhancing delivery efficiency and quality testing timelines.
+  - Led the transition from manual procedures to CI/CD integration, transforming development practices and efficiency.
-- The tool has helped etech replace the legacy in-house developer tool and increased developer productivity by 80%.
+  - Orchestrated the successful replacement of a legacy in-house developer tool with the new solution, resulting in an impressive 80% surge in developer productivity.
-- Experience using Cypress.io to automate tests
+  - Technologies - React, Jira, Node.js, and TypeScript

 ### [EtechSc](https://etechsc.com/)

 - From
-  - _Oct 2021 – Apr 2022 | Full-time in Ethiopia as Software engineer_
+  - _Oct 2021 – Apr 2022 | Full-time | Ethiopia as Software engineer_
+- eTech, a high-growth startup in Ethiopia's tech landscape, specializing in comprehensive IT services tailored to diverse business needs.
-- Contributor to the development of an electronic health management system, with database design, UI improvement, and requirement gathering.
+  - Played a significant role in the development of an electronic health management system.
+Activities included database design, UI enhancements, and systematic requirement gathering.
-  - _Tech: PostgreSQL, RabitMQ, and RestAPI_
-- Developed an integration module to add an open-source project to our existing code base.
-Which reduced the significant time by using already existing solutions.
+  - Engineered an integration module that seamlessly incorporated an open-source project into our existing codebase, drastically saving time by leveraging pre-existing solutions.
-  - _Tech: PHP_
-- Provided alternate UI designs(charts, calendar) to convey information that benefited clients, which increased their dedication to the project.
-  - _Exp: UI/UX_
-  - _Tech: Typescript, Node.js, and Angular_
+  - Innovated UI concepts, incorporating visual elements like charts and calendars to convey information effectively, driving client engagement and project commitment.
-- Gathered structured requirements from multiple site visits and domain expert meetings which helped the team with productivity.
+  - Demonstrated strong communication and analytical skills by systematically collecting structured requirements through on-site visits and domain expert consultations, significantly boosting team productivity.
-  - _Exp: Requirement gathering_
+  - Technologies - Angular, PostgreSQL, RabitMQ, RestAPI, UI/UX, Typescript, Java, and PHP

 ### [Orbit health](https://orbithealth.co/)

 - From
-  - Ethiopia fulltime Intern Software developer
+  - Apr 2019 - Full-time | Ethiopia as Intern Software developer
+- Orbit Health, a collaborator with Sub-Saharan African healthcare providers, leading healthcare transformation through an innovative, fully interoperable digital health platform.
-- Designed and implemented a web-based appointment system for one of the first eHealth startup companies in Ethiopia.
+  - Launched the design and execution of a web-based appointment system.
-  - _Tech: MongoDB, Node.js, express.js, RxJS, TypeScript, and Angular_
-- Designed the system Data model, UI, and user interaction
+  - Developed comprehensive system data models, captivating UI designs, and user-centric interaction flows.
-- Wrote UI documentation, and user manual to help users understand the system better and fast,
+  - Authored UI documentation and user manuals, expediting user comprehension and system adoption for seamless integration.
-  - _Tech: SwaggerJs_
-- Besides experience, the internship has helped me learn how to work in an agile and fast-paced team.
+  - Technologies - Angular, Node.js, express.js, SwaggerJs, RxJS, TypeScript, and MongoDB

 ## Some Things I’ve Built